lightlace/cpp-docs.de-de/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parameter

-`right` Das Match_results-Objekt für den Tauschvorgang.
+*richtige* das Match_results-Objekt, das mit dem getauscht.

 ### <a name="remarks"></a>Hinweise

-Die Memberfunktion tauscht die Inhalte von `*this` und `right` in konstanter Zeit und löst keine Ausnahmen aus.
+Die Memberfunktion tauscht den Inhalt der `*this` und *rechten* in konstanter Zeit und löst keine Ausnahmen.

 ### <a name="example"></a>Beispiel